 - a.
 Compliance Officers.
-Any natural or juridical person or other body involved in the processing of personal data shall designate an individual or individuals who shall be accountable for ensuring compliance with applicable laws and regulations for protection of data privacy and security. - b.
+Any natural or juridical person or other body involved in the processing of personal data shall designate an individual or individuals who shall function as data protection officer, compliance officer or otherwise be accountable for ensuring compliance with applicable laws and regulations for the protection of data privacy and security. - b.
 Data Protection Policies.
-Any natural or juridical person or other body involved in the processing of personal data shall implement appropriate data protection policies, providing for organization, physical and technical security measures, taking into account the nature, scope, context and purposes of processing as well as the risks of varying likelihood and severity for the rights and freedoms of natural persons. - 1.
-The policies shall implement data protection principles both at the time of the determination of the means for processing and at the time of the processing itself. - 2.
-The policies shall implement appropriate security measures for ensuring that, by default, only personal data which are necessary for each specific purpose of the processing are processed.
-That obligation applies to the amount of personal data collected, the extent of their processing, the period of their storage and their accessibility.

-- 3. There should be polices in place for documentation, regular review, evaluation and updating of the privacy and security policies and practices. - c.
+Any natural or juridical person or other body involved in the processing of personal data shall implement appropriate data protection policies that provide for organization, physical, and technical security measures, and, for such purpose, take into account the nature, scope, context and purposes of the processing, as well as the risks posed to the rights and freedoms of data subjects.

+- 1. The policies shall implement data protection principles both at the time of the determination of the means for processing and at the time of the processing itself. - 2.
+The policies shall implement appropriate security measures that, by default, ensure only personal data which is necessary for the specified purpose of the processing are processed.
+They shall determine the amount of personal data collected, including the extent of processing involved, the period of their storage, and their accessibility. - 3.
+The polices shall provide for documentation, regular review, evaluation, and updating of the privacy and security policies and practices. - c.
 Records of Processing Activities.
-Any natural or juridical person or other body involved in the processing of personal data shall sufficiently describe its data processing system, and identify duties and responsibilities of those who will have access to personal data.
+Any natural or juridical person or other body involved in the processing of personal data shall maintain records that sufficiently describe its data processing system, and identify the duties and responsibilities of those individuals who will have access to personal data.
 Records should include: - 1.
-Information about the purpose of processing of personal data, including any intended future processing or data sharing; - 2.
-A description of the categories of data subjects and of the categories of personal data, and categories of recipients of personal data; - 3.
-General information about the data flow within the organization, from the time of collection, processing, retention and time limits for disposal or erasure of personal data; - 4.
-A general description of the organizational, physical and technical security measures in place; - 5.
-The name and contact details of the controller and, where applicable, the joint controller, the controller's representative and the compliance officer or any other individual or individuals accountable for ensuring compliance with applicable laws and regulations for protection of data privacy and security. - d.
+Information about the purpose of the processing of personal data, including any intended future processing or data sharing; - 2.
+A description of all categories of data subjects, personal data, and recipients of such personal data that will be involved in the processing; - 3.
+General information about the data flow within the organization, from the time of collection, processing, and retention, including the time limits for disposal or erasure of personal data; - 4.
+A general description of the organizational, physical, and technical security measures in place; - 5.
+The name and contact details of the personal information controller and, where applicable, the joint controller, the its representative, and the compliance officer or Data Protection Officer, or any other individual or individuals accountable for ensuring compliance with the applicable laws and regulations for the protection of data privacy and security.

+d.
 Management of Human Resources.
-Any natural or juridical person or other entity involved in the processing of personal data shall have the responsibility of selecting and supervising its employees, agents or representatives, particularly those who will have access to personal data.
+Any natural or juridical person or other entity involved in the processing of personal data shall be responsible for selecting and supervising its employees, agents, or representatives, particularly those who will have access to personal data.

-The employees, agents or representatives of a personal information controller who are involved in the processing of personal information shall operate and hold personal information under strict confidentiality if the personal information are not intended for public disclosure.
-This obligation shall continue even after leaving the public service, transfer to another position or upon termination of employment or contractual relations.
-There should be capacity building, orientation or training programs for employees regarding privacy or security policies.
+The said employees, agents, or representatives shall operate and hold personal data under strict confidentiality if the personal data are not intended for public disclosure.
+This obligation shall continue even after leaving the public service, transferring to another position, or upon terminating their employment or contractual relations.
+There shall be capacity building, orientation or training programs for such employees, agents or representatives, regarding privacy or security policies.